DockerKafka/confluent-kafka-rest-docker/README.md

 confluent-kafka-rest-docker
 ============
-Confluent configured as kafka-rest service
-This configuration help to use only the kafka-rest wrapper only from Confluent.
+Dockerfile for [Confluent](http://docs.confluent.io/1.0.1/index.html) configured as kafka-rest service This configuration help to use only the kafka-rest wrapper only from Confluent.

+The image is available directly from [DockerHub](https://hub.docker.com/r/dockerkafka/confluent-kafka-rest/)

+You can browse the source in [GitHub](https://github.com/DockerKafka/confluent-kafka-rest-docker)

 ## Usage